AdaCore/training_material/courses/spark_essentials/060_proof/02-proof.rst

    Explanations: **all** of then can cause a run-time error!

-   A. Index check fails if :ada:`T` is empty.
+   A. Index check fails if :ada:`T` is empty
    B. Overflow check fails if :ada:`X = Integer'First`
    C. Overflow check fails if :ada:`X = Integer'First`
    D. Range check fails if :ada:`T'Range` is :ada:`Natural`